mattgirdler/matthewgirdler.github.io/content/blogs/playing-against-the-elements/index.md

 ### StatsBomb Season Matches

 A basic overview of each match in the four leagues for the 23/24 season, gathered using the \`matches\` method of the StatsBombPy library.
-(I later realised that I could have saved time by inserting the postcode/postcode sector reference into the match metrics instead of creating my separate stadium list.)
+(I later realised that I could have saved time by inserting the postcode and sector reference into the match metrics instead of creating my separate stadium table)

 ![](./media/image13.png)